Nuel20/-Writing-a-MAC-Address-Changer/README.md

 # -Writing-a-MAC-Address-Changer
-Writing a MAC Address Changer with Python on Linux Terminal
+This is a basic program which you write using Python and then execute on Linux terminal.